 (B) Reclamation will make possible public uses for soil, water, forest, or wildlife conservation or public recreation purposes, will facilitate orderly commercial or industrial site development, or will facilitate the use or improve the enjoyment of nearby public conservation or recreation lands.

-Expenditures from the unreclaimed lands fund for reclamation projects may be made only for projects that are within the boundaries of project areas approved by the council, and expenditures for a particular project may not exceed any applicable limits set by the council.
+Expenditures from the unreclaimed lands fund for reclamation projects may be made only for projects that are within the boundaries of project areas approved by the chief.
 Expenditures from the unreclaimed lands fund shall be made by the chief, with the approval of the director of natural resources.

 The chief may expend an amount not to exceed twenty per cent of the moneys credited annually by the treasurer of state to the unreclaimed lands fund for the purpose of administering the fund.

-The chief may engage in cooperative projects under this section with any agency of the United States, appropriate state agencies, or state universities or colleges as defined in section 3345.27 of the Revised Code and may transfer money from the fund, with the approval of the council, to other appropriate state agencies or to state universities or colleges in order to carry out the reclamation activities authorized by this section.
+The chief may engage in cooperative projects under this section with any agency of the United States, appropriate state agencies, or state universities or colleges as defined in section 3345.27 of the Revised Code and may transfer money from the fund to other appropriate state agencies or to state universities or colleges in order to carry out the reclamation activities authorized by this section.